 Hauling Lobster Traps

 An impressive number that we want to share will definitely surprise you.
-During the lobster season in coastal Maine, there are about 3 million traps off the coast of Maine that are distinguished by styles of color and design that are unique to each owner.
+During the lobster season Maine, there are about 3 million traps off the coast of Maine that are distinguished by styles of color and design that are unique to each owner.
 You will see a dotted light-colored buoy that marks the lobster farmer's trap line.
 Wow, 3 million traps with floats of different colors.
 Can you imagine the scene at that time?
 It really makes tourists admire, right?
 This is a large number, but each fisherman is limited to 800 traps in water at a time.
 Below the surface, each trap is fixed with a concrete block that is connected to the float by ropes or warp.
 Traps are placed on the seafloor and last from one tidal period (six hours) to several days.
 Most lobster fishermens will check their traps for a day.

 Lobster fishermens capture their traps using a hook with a hook (called a "gaff") to raise the trap manually or pulley up to the edge of the boat.
 Lobsters do not have the required size or females whose eggs are returned to the sea.
 To check if a lobster meets the criteria it will be measured by a shell - the back that does not include the head, claws or tail - must be at least 3 and 1/4 inches in size but not more than 5 inches.